Soldiers crush protests as military seizes power in Burkina Faso

 A towering figure, nearly 2 metres (6.56 ft) tall, Diendere had long preferred to operate behind the scenes.
 Under Compaore, he played a central role in negotiating the release of Western hostages seized by Islamist groups in the Sahel.

-Although his wife is a member of Compaore's Congress for Democracy and Progress (CDP), Diendere denied the coup was directly linked to the former president or his party.
-He said the junta would not interfere with investigations into Compaore, who is living in exile in neighbouring Ivory Coast.
+Although his wife is a member of the CDP leadership, Diendere denied the coup was directly linked to the former president or his party.
+He said the junta would not interfere with investigations into Compaore, who is living in exile in Ivory Coast.

 The head of Burkina Faso's transitional parliament called on the rest of the armed forces to step in and halt a coup by "a small group" of military officers.

-(Additional reporting by Joe Penney in Ouagadougou, Emma Farge and Makini Brice in Dakar, John Irish in Paris, Michelle Nicholas at the United Nations; Writing by Daniel Flynn; Editing by Mark Heinrich)
+(Additional reporting by Joe Penney in Ouagadougou, Emma Farge and Makini Brice in Dakar, Allegresse Sasse in Cotonou, John Irish in Paris, Michelle Nicholas and Louis Charbonneau at the United Nations; Writing by Daniel Flynn; Editing by Mark Heinrich, Toni Reinhold and Jacqueline Wong)